Keyboard shortcuts

 View hooks:

-git std hooks list
+git std hook list

 Run manually (debugging):

-git std hooks run pre-commit
+git std hook run pre-commit

 Regenerate shims after editing .hooks files:

-git std hooks install
+git std hook install

 Add a custom command: edit .githooks/pre-commit.hooks and add a line.